LDMX-Software/ldmx-software.github.io/src/Contributing-to-ldmx-sw.md

+# Contributing

+> All contributions are welcome.
+From fixing typos in these documentation pages to patching a bug in the event reconstruction code to adding a new simulatino process.
+Please reach out via GitHub issues or on the LDMX slack to get started.

 To contribute code to the project, you will need to create an account on [github](https://github.com/) if you don't have one already, and then request to be added to the [LDMX-Software](https://github.com/orgs/LDMX-Software/) organization.

 When adding new code, you should do this on a branch created by a command like `git checkout -b johndoe-dev` in order to make sure you don't apply changes directly to the master (replace "johndoe" with your user name).
-We typically create branches based on issue names in the github bug tracker, so "Issue 1234" turns into the branch name `iss1234`.
+We typically create branches based on issue names in the github bug tracker, so "Issue 1234: Short Description in Title" turns into the branch name `1234-short-desc`.

 Then you would `git add` and `git commit` your changes to this branch.

-You can then merge in these changes to the local master by doing `git checkout master` and then `git merge johndoe-dev` which will apply your branch updates.

 If you don't already have SSH keys configured, look at the [GitHub directions](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
 This makes it easier to push/pull to/from branches on GitHub!